JKindonNtx/solutions-euc/engineering/login-enterprise/README.md

 To get started with the script structure, you need to action the following:

-1. Copy the `ExampleConfig-Test-Template.jsonc` and rename it to something appropriate.
-For example: `LoginEnterpriseGlobalConfig.jsonc`.
-Alter the file with the appropriate values, including URLS, Tokens etc. This file is now unique to you, and can be used across all tests using Login Enterprise.
-This will be used by the `LEConfigFile.jsonc` parameter.
+1. Copy the `z_example_base_configs\ExampleConfig-TestSpecfic.jsonc` and rename it to something appropriate.
-2. Copy the `ExampleConfig-Test-Template.jsonc` and rename it something appropriate.
-For example: `LE-Citrix-FSLogix.jsonc`.
 Alter the file with the appropriate values and remove what is not required.
+You will need a file per test.
+This file is now unique to you.
+This will be used by the `TestConfig` parameter.
+2. Copy the `z_example_base_configs\ExampleConfig-Reporting.jsonc` and rename it to something appropriate.
+Alter the file with the appropriate values.
+Alter the file with the appropriate values.
+This file is now unique to you, and can be used across all tests.
+This will be used by the `ReportConfigFile` parameter.
+3. Copy the `z_example_base_configs\ExampleConfig-Autofilled.jsonc` and rename it to something appropriate.
+Alter the file with the appropriate values.
+Alter the file with the appropriate values.
+This file is now unique to you, and can be used across all tests.
+This will be used by the `AutoFilledConfig` parameter.
-For example, remove the Horizon components from a Citrix VAD test You will need to add usernames, passwords, cluster details, slack information etc. This file is now unique to your test.
-You can have as many as required.
-This will be used by the `ConfigFile.jsonc` parameter.
+4. Copy the `z_example_base_configs\ExampleConfig-LoginEnterpriseGlobal.jsonc` and rename it to something appropriate.
+Alter the file with the appropriate values.
+This file is now unique to you, and can be used across all tests using Login Enterprise.
+This will be used by the `LEConfigFile` parameter.

 ### Infrastructure Monitoring with Telegraf